 The .22 Short and .22 Long are not included in this discussion as they are much less popular, available, and effective than the ubiquitous .22 Long Rifle (LR).
 Since spent rimfire cases are not reloadable, only factory velocities are used in this comparison.

 In the Zone

-The primary difference between the three rimfires comes down to effective range.
+The primary difference between the three rimfires comes down to their effective ranges.
 Game size is a secondary, but important, consideration, though.
-The effective range, or target engagement envelop, is divided into three zones: 50 yards or less, 50 – 100 yards, beyond 100 yards.
-Game weight affects these zones; the larger the game the closer a hunter should get to insure quick, humane kills.
+The effective range, or target engagement envelope, is divided into three zones: 50 yards or less, 50 – 100 yards, and beyond 100 yards.
+Game weight affects these zones; the larger the game the closer a hunter should get to ensure quick, humane kills.

-- 50 yards or less: The original, and still best place for rimfires.
+- 50 yards or less: The original, and still the best place for rimfires.
 Even the fastest, most accurate ones will produce their best results in this range zone.
-In this zone, a hunter can take most small game and vermin up to turkey, beaver, fox, and coyote with any rimfire.
+In this zone, a hunter can take the smallest game and vermin up to turkey, beaver, fox, and coyote with any rimfire.

 - 50 – 100 yards: The .22 LR gets left behind by the others past the 50 yard line.
 The .22 WMR and .17 HMR are adequate for all small game in this zone.